subhravetikarthik/rxnorm-rest-api/README.md

 #Usage

-To get the RxNorm details for the drug, Atenolol just enter the drug name in the field and click on the button Get Drug Info To clear the results , click on CLEAR.
+To get the RxNorm details for the drug, enter the drug name in the field and click on the button Get Drug Info To clear the results , click on CLEAR.

 #References